The Ultimate Packing Guide: One Year Traveling

 • 1 jacket; you’ll likely need something more at some point, but buy it then and there.
 No sense in lugging around multiple jackets during the warmer months.

-• 1 dress; something flowy and loose.
+• 2 dresses; something flowy and loose.
 While form-fitting dresses are great and stylish, traveling, walking, and activities make you sweat and places rub.
-I opted for one long, flowy maxi dress, although I will probably pick up a shorter one once I enter warmer weather.
+I opted for one long, flowy maxi dress, and one shorter one for warmer weather.

 • 2 shorts; strictly talking about “normal” ones, not athletic ones at the moment.
 I brought a pair of white jean shorts and a casual but comfy “cute” pair.
 Pro tip: you can never go wrong with a pair of good-fitting black shorts to dress up or down.